 Their training included long-distance running and relays, so they could then cover vast distances quickly.
 Along with staying fit, Chaskis learned to memorize key instructions and interpret the quipus we mentioned.

-This expertise was crucial to preserving communication over the extensive Inca road network, known as the Qhapaq Ñan.
-This devoted group made an important contribution to the empire’s administration and unification.
+This expertise was crucial to preserving communication over the extensive Inca road network.
+We can say that this devoted group made an important contribution to the empire’s administration and unification.

 These messengers helped spread essential data on governance, military movements, and trade, connecting different Inca provinces.
 Thanks to this, a sense of brotherhood came to exist between them.
 It also kept local officials updated on critical decisions from the capital.
-We can say the Chaski Messenger Runners greatly helped the Inca civilization.
+The Chaski Messenger Runners greatly helped the Inca civilization.

 Tambos & Chaski Wasi